openjdk/jtreg/plugins/idea/README.md

 To install the plugin in your IDE, first you need to build a plugin module file (a `.zip` file), as described in the previous section.

-Once the plugin jar has been obtained, it can be installed in the IDE; go in `File -> Settings`, and select `Plugins` from the right panel.
-Then click on `Install plugin from disk` and point the IDE to the zip file you have created in the step above.
+Once the plugin jar has been obtained, it can be installed in the IDE; go in `Help -> Find Action...`, and type `Install plugin from disk`, and then select the corresponding action from the drop down list.
+A new file dialog will pop up: point the IDE to the zip file you have created in the step above.
 The IDE will require a restart - once restart is completed the installation process is completed, and the plugin is ready to be used to run and debug jtreg tests.

 ## Using the plugin